Search This Blog

 In fact, if you look at the original proposal by Robert Greenleaf (1977) on Servant leadership definition, it provided a new way of looking at "leadership."
 Greenleaf asserted that "The best test is: Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?"
 (1977/2002, p.
 27; Spears, 2010).
 Furthermore, Greenleaf asked servant leaders to evaluate their "leadership" effect on the least privileged society on whether the society at large will benefit not be further deprived of the benefits they deserve?

 Depending upon the extent of maturity and the level of guidance required, situational leadership will be the next one to consider for scaling agile and scrum in organizations.
-The situational leadership takes into account the extent of direction required and supportive behavior distinguishing four styles of leadership to practice.
+Situational leadership considers the extent of direction required and supportive behavior distinguishing four styles of leadership to practice.
 This includes directing, coaching, supporting, and delegating.
 This approach is contingency based and hence extends the transformational leadership (4 I's) for Program Managers, Chief Scrum Master (for SoS) and Team Level Coaches.

 Spears (2010) synthesizes Greenleaf's (1977/2002) thoughts of the ten characteristics of the servant leader.

-1. Listening: Here, it is not listening to respond but listing to learn, differentiate said and unsaid things (Rajagopalan, 2017) and self-reflect with a goal towards improving oneself.
+1. Listening: Here, it is not listening to respond but listening to learn, differentiate said and unsaid things (Rajagopalan, 2017) and self-reflect with a goal towards improving oneself.

 2. Empathy: Covey (1987) already emphasized "Seek to understand before being understood" and Empathy therefore is action oriented.
 It is not feeling sorry for something but taking actions to leave the world in a better place than what you found.